|Title||Running Stata remotely on a Windows platform|

 Many users have requested information for running Stata in a Windows Server computing environment that uses the server’s resources (not the client’s).
 To do this, you must have a Terminal Server deployed at your site.
 There are several third-party vendors for server-based computing environments that add enhanced functionality and security to Terminal Services, but Citrix MetaFrame Presentation Server 3.0 is one of the most popular.

 Stata installation on a Citrix server is tantamount to a client level install.
-Simply insert your Stata installation CD into your CD-ROM drive and follow the installer’s instructions.
+Simply insert your Stata installation DVD into your DVD-ROM drive and follow the installer’s instructions.

 The correct Stata license for a Citrix server is a Stata network license.
 The number of users for the network license depends on how many users would be using Stata at any given time and is controlled within the Windows/Citrix environment.
 The number refers to concurrent Stata users, not multiple Stata sessions.